-1. Anti-Kickback Statute Implications of Care Coordination and the Value-Based Framework duplication of items and services, and open sharing of health data (consistent with privacy and security rules)-is integrally connected to advancing the transition to a value-based healthcare system.
-Care coordination arrangements, especially when linked to appropriate clinical or other value-driven outcomes, can help improve health and the patient experience of care; enable providers to participate successfully in value-based care and payment models; and advance the goals of value-based care: delivering better health outcomes and maximizing desirable efficiency in healthcare delivery.
-For example, OIG's recent report entitled, "ACOs' Strategies for Transitioning to Value-Based Care: Lessons From the Medicare Shared Savings Program,"15 highlights the tools-including care coordination arrangementsthat certain accountable care organizations (ACOs) under the Medicare Shared Savings Program have deployed successfully to reduce costs and improve quality.
+1. Anti-Kickback Statute Implications of Care Coordination and the Value-Based Framework

+Better care coordination-including more effective transitions for patients across the care continuum, less duplication of items and services, and open sharing of health data (consistent with privacy and security rules)-is integrally connected to advancing the transition to a value-based healthcare system.
+Care coordination arrangements, especially when linked to appropriate clinical or other value-driven outcomes, can help improve health and the patient experience of care; enable providers to participate successfully in value-based care and payment models; and advance the goals of value-based care: Delivering better health outcomes and maximizing desirable efficiency in healthcare delivery.
+For example, OIG's recent report entitled, "ACOs' Strategies for Transitioning to Value-Based Care: Lessons From the Medicare Shared Savings Program," 15 highlights the tools-including care coordination arrangements-that certain accountable care organizations (ACOs) under the Medicare Shared Savings Program have deployed successfully to reduce costs and improve quality.
 Many of the strategies discussed in this report involve care coordination, care management, and patient engagement, including: engaging beneficiaries to improve their own health, managing beneficiaries with costly or complex care needs to improve their health outcomes, addressing behavioral health needs and social determinants of health, and using technology to increase information sharing among providers.16